hpi-schul-cloud/schulcloud-server/scripts/h5p/README.md

 ### update-h5p-map.ts

-To update the H5P library to GitHub repository map using `update-h5p-map.ts`, you only need the following environment variable:
+To update the H5P library to GitHub repository map using `update-h5p-map.ts`, you need the following environment variable:

-- `GITHUB_PERSONAL_ACCESS_TOKEN`: Required if you need to access private repositories or increase GitHub API rate limits.
+- `GITHUB_PERSONAL_ACCESS_TOKEN`: Required.
 Set this variable to a valid GitHub personal access token.
+Without a token, the script uses unauthenticated GitHub API access, which is limited to 60 requests per hour and will likely fail for larger operations.
+With a token, the rate limit increases to 5,000 requests per hour.
+A token is also required to access private repositories.

-Set this variable in your environment before running the script to avoid authentication or permission errors.
+Set this variable in your environment before running the script.

 ### package-h5p-libraries.ts

-To package H5P libraries using `package-h5p-libraries.ts`, you only need the following environment variable:
+To package H5P libraries using `package-h5p-libraries.ts`, you need the following environment variable:

-- `GITHUB_PERSONAL_ACCESS_TOKEN`: Required if you need to access private repositories or increase GitHub API rate limits.
+- `GITHUB_PERSONAL_ACCESS_TOKEN`: Required.
 Set this variable to a valid GitHub personal access token.
+Without a token, the script uses unauthenticated GitHub API access, which is limited to 60 requests per hour and will likely fail for larger operations.
+With a token, the rate limit increases to 5,000 requests per hour.
+A token is also required to access private repositories.

-Set this variable in your environment before running the script to avoid authentication or permission errors.
+Set this variable in your environment before running the script.

 ### upload-h5p-libraries.ts